aixigo/arestocats/README.md

  - export results as interactive HTML, in JUnit format, and/or to a human-friendly standard out format
  - declare tests using simple, composable JSON blocks
  - use builtin plugins:
-   HTTP request, delay, expectation checks, OAuth2/JWT login, HAL-request, debugging output
+   HTTP request, delay, expectation checks, OAuth2/JWT login, MQTT, basic load tests, debugging output
  - add custom plugins by implementing a simple JavaScript interface
  - launch tests from the command line, even remotely (through a REST interface)
  - …or interactively through the web interface